Spiritual Life at a Monastery

 Accordingly, then, a spiritual formation program in the seminary must concern itself not only with the candidate's growth and development while in residence, but also with his continued progress in and faithfulness to the spiritual life after he is ordained and leaves the external supports the seminary offers.

 The seminary program at Saint Meinrad takes its direction from the USCCB's Program of Priestly Formation, which is influenced by Pope John Paul II's 1992 Apostolic Exhortation Pastores Dabo Vobis.
-It is in PDV that the four dimensions of priestly formation - human, spiritual, intellectual and pastoral - were first both demarcated and interrelated.
+In PDV, the four dimensions of priestly formation - human, spiritual, intellectual and pastoral - were first both demarcated and interrelated.

-In addition to these documents, the spirit and charism of the 165-year tradition of the Benedictine monastic community of Saint Meinrad Archabbey are certainly treasured assets in allowing us to fulfill this sacred charge of priestly education and formation.
+In addition to these documents, the spirit and charism of the nearly 170-year tradition of the Benedictine monastic community of Saint Meinrad Archabbey are certainly treasured assets in allowing us to fulfill this sacred charge of priestly education and formation.

 Indeed, St. Benedict's reference to the monastery as a "school of the Lord's service" offers an apt description of a seminary, and it is significant that many practices of Benedictine life are central also to the formation of those wishing to seek God as disciples of Jesus and serve Him as his apostles.